dharmendraSingh80/ItemManager/README.md

 - MongoDB - NoSQL database
 - Passport - Authentication middleware for Node.js
 - JWT - JSON Web Token implementation for Node.js
+- Postman - A popular AI development and testing tool, to interact with the endpoints of this API